frankchieng/stable-diffusion-php/README.md

 # imagegeneration

+stable diffusion text2img and img2img AI with php

 stability.ai API text to image and image to image with php coding

 because the stability.ai API documents has no clue of php version, develop from scratch to reference.